“Don’t say gay” law: “culture war” over Florida’s classrooms

 Florida’s new law for the “Rights of Parents in School Education” – as it is officially called – has found support.
 The moderators of the television channel “Fox News” are enthusiastic.
 Preschool, first and second grade teachers should not discuss sexual orientation and gender identity with children.

 At Earhardt, equality, respect and empathy become the decision of each individual.
-And if a teacher answers a question about sexual diversity or doesn’t express it in an age-appropriate way, the parents can sue the school from July.
+And if a teacher answers a question regarding sexual diversity or doesn’t express it in an age-appropriate way, the parents can sue the school from July.

 “Inappropriate for first and second graders”